~ On the blog ~

 • Custom HTML tags

-These features make GTM an essential tool for anyone looking to elevate their digital marketing strategy.
+These attributes establish GTM as a must-have utility for marketers aiming to boost their online strategies.
 As we delve deeper into Google Tag Manager, we will explore how it works, its basic setup, and some benefits it offers for efficient tag management.

 How Google Tag Manager (GTM) Works